I’ve been pretty lucky, in getting to work on some extremely cool projects. But I think this one wins the prize.

 The text is actually all handwritten.
 I had about 5 pages of various album titles written over and over again (sort of a Waiting print redux).
 “Green Day” and “Dookie” I actually nailed on the first try, but for the rest, I tested out a few versions.
 I had to figure a way to censor “Awesome as Fuck,” for sales purposes, and figured I’d just make it look as though it had smudged off.
 Which I did by… actually smudging it before I scanned it in.
 The whole thing is sort of a weird mix of computer generated and hand-made.

 If you’re into it, they actually printed up both colorways.
-So you can get gray on blue, or blue on gray, right here.
+So you can get gray on blue, or blue on gray, right here [update, you can’t anymore, thanks to everyone who took one home though!].
 Thanks to Green Day, and the folks at Artist Arena, and John Moore, and my dad, who it turns out it way hipper than me.